hqxyz/hq-toolkit/docs_src/docs/hq-tools.md

 ## HQ Multisend

 [HQ Multisend](https://app.hq.xyz/multisend) allows you to quickle distribute funds to a list of multiple recipients.
-Using the HQ Tools JavaScript SDKs `multisend` function you can embed a button into your website that provides a link to prefill the HQ Multisend form with a list of recipient wallets and corresponding token amounts.
+Using the HQ Toolkit JavaScript SDKs `multisend` function you can embed a button into your website that provides a link to prefill the HQ Multisend form with a list of recipient wallets and corresponding token amounts.

 ![HQ Multisend Embed Button](/img/hq-multisend-button.png)